The Bankrate promise

 What is Giving Tuesday?

-Giving Tuesday is a worldwide day of donating, celebrated the Tuesday after Thanksgiving and after the massive consumer spending days of Black Friday, Small Business Saturday and Cyber Monday.
+Giving Tuesday is a worldwide day of donating, celebrated the Tuesday after Thanksgiving and the massive consumer spending days of Black Friday, Small Business Saturday and Cyber Monday.

 Giving Tuesday is a great opportunity to give for a variety of reasons.
 Besides the overall fantastic feeling that comes with giving to a good cause, the donations are also tax deductible when given to a 501(c)3 tax exempt organization, which will give back to you during tax season.
+Donations to other nonprofits that are not set up in this way will not be eligible for a tax deduction.

 Why use a credit card to donate on Giving Tuesday?